Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

-TMA with a few percent admixture has one of the strongest diffusion-reducing effects with electron diffusion coefficients, $D_{L/T}^*$, as low as 0.3~mm/$\sqrt{\textnormal{cm}}\times \sqrt{\textnormal{bar}}$~\cite{Alvarez2014XeTMA}.
+TMA, at a few percent admixture level, has one of the strongest diffusion-reducing effects with electron diffusion coefficients, $D_{L/T}^*$, as low as 0.3~mm/$\sqrt{\textnormal{cm}}\times \sqrt{\textnormal{bar}}$~\cite{Alvarez2014XeTMA}, a factor three lower in $D_{L}^*$ and a factor of 10 lower in $D_{T}^*$ compared with pure xenon.
 The TPC would be operated with proportional avalanche signal amplification, and exploiting its strong Penning effect and fluorescence at $\sim$280 nm \cite{Nygren2011IntrinsicResolution}.
 A useful estimate for the energy resolution with proportional avalanche gain can be obtained from an extrapolation of the resolution obtained with proportional counters filled with xenon and TEA (expected to behave similarly to TMA)~\cite{Ramsey1989}.
 In this work using a 22 keV $^{106}$Cd x-ray, an energy resolution of 8\% FWHM was obtained.
 Extrapolating to 2.5 MeV with a $1/\sqrt{\textnormal{energy}}$ dependence (a factor of over 111) a resolution $\sim$8/$\sqrt{111}$ = 0.76\% FWHM is obtained.
 This assumes each electron is multiplied independently of others and with statistically equivalent early fluctuations.
 Further work with TMA-xenon gas have reported extrapolated resolutions of 1.2\% FWHM at 1 bar with 30 keV x-ray source~\cite{Alvarez2014XeTMA}.
 Higher energy calibration sources with MeV energy in TMA-xenon gas mixtures at low pressure are yet to be explored, while at high pressures towards 10 bar, worsening energy resolutions reaching 3\% FWHM have been reported~\cite{pandaxIII,GonzalezDiaz2015XenonTMA}.

-Positional placement of events may utilize the use of the diffusion spread of the energy deposits or by measuring the positive ion signals that would drift to the cathode~\cite{PaulLuke} and accounting for the drift time difference to the ionization, for example.
+Positional placement of events in 3-D may utilize the use of the diffusion spread of the energy deposits, which has a square root dependence with drift time.
+Alternatively, measurement of the positive ion signals that drift to the cathode~\cite{PaulLuke} can be used to determine the drift time difference relative to the ionization electrons.